gfw001/NER_tagging_for_Twitter/milestone_8_16_15/big_pic_nlp_milestone.md

-# Big Picture
+# Big Picture of milestone

-Here is the big picture of the project’s milestone section.

 (1) *simple_fe.py* works on